By the end of this section, you will be able to:

 Suppose we define a system consisting of just the truck and the car.
 The momentum of this system isn’t conserved, because of the friction between the car and the road.
 But if we could find the speed of the car the instant after impact—before friction had any measurable effect on the car—then we could consider the momentum of the system to be conserved, with that restriction.

 Can we find the final speed of the car?
-Yes; we invoke the work-kinetic energy theorem.
+Yes; we invoke the work-energy theorem.

 - be the masses of the car and truck, respectively